opentelekomcloud/docs-next/docs/best-practices/containers/cloud-container-engine/restore-kubernetes-objects.md

 # Restoring Kubernetes Objects in a CCE Cluster

-In this part of the guide, we will demonstrate how to restore a WordPress backup created with Velero (FSB) onto a target Open Telekom Cloud CCE cluster.
+In this part of the guide, we will demonstrate how to restore a WordPress backup created with Velero (FSB) onto a target T Cloud Public CCE cluster.
 The process includes restoring both the namespace resources (Deployments, Services, Secrets, ConfigMaps) and the persistent volumes for MySQL and WordPress content, effectively migrating the workload into a new cluster.

 :::important
-The following actions have to be performed on the Open Telekom Cloud CCE cluster which is our migration target.
+The following actions have to be performed on the T Cloud Public CCE cluster which is our migration target.
 :::

 ## Creating StorageClass Mappings

 Since/If storage infrastructures differ between clusters, volumes cannot be mounted on the target cluster without adjustment.
 To address this, you must create a mapping between the source and target storage classes.

-Hence, you need to create a `StorageClass` in Open Telekom Cloud CCE **with the exact same name** as the one used in the source cloud provider, in this case AWS.
+Hence, you need to create a `StorageClass` in T Cloud Public CCE **with the exact same name** as the one used in the source cloud provider, in this case AWS.
 In this case SSDs, as backend storage media, will be mapped to a new `StorageClass` that has the same name, namely `gp2`, as their equivalent in AWS.

 :::important
 Choose one of the two methods described below, and apply it **before** restoring the application in the target cluster.
 If no matching StorageClass exists at the target and the mapping is not configured in advance, persistent volumes will fail to restore.